ekohe/wulin_master/README.md

   `:width`
   Controll the column initial width, default is 150.

-  `:option_text_attribute`
+  `:source`
-  Sometimes you may want to show a column from another model, in this case, you can define the column name as the model name, and set :option_text_attribute to be the column name,
+  Sometimes you may want to show a column from another model, in this case, you can define the column name as the model name, and set :source to be the column name,
   eg:

     class PostGrid < WulinMaster::Grid
       ...

-      column :author, option_text_attribute: 'name'
+      column :author, source: 'name'

       ...
     end